syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Getting-Started.md

 * **MaximumValue** - The slider end value depends on its maximum value and the default maximum value is 10.
 The maximum value can be changed by using the [MaximumValue](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~MaximumValue.html) property.

+* **Value** - The slider's `Value` property is used to get the currently selected value, or change it to required value.

 {% tabs %}

 {% highlight C# %}